dotnet/corefx/Documentation/project-docs/cross-platform-cryptography.md

 While the various system libraries may have different performance, there should not be concerns of compatibility.

 In the future there is a possibility that new hash algorithms may be added to .NET Core before one (or more) supported platforms have system support for the algorithm.
-This would result in a `PlatformNotSupportedException` when invoking the `.Create()` method for the algorithm.
+This would result in a `PlatformNotSupportedException` when invoking the `Create()` method for the algorithm.

 ## Symmetric Encryption